k2byew/mailgun-ics-sender/README.md

 #####Todo:
 - Take name, email, subject, and filename.ics as input parameters
-- *.ics file need to have an "ORGANISER"
 - Generate *.ics from *.csv/xlsx with corrct DTSTART/DTEND
 - Generate commands to call this script from *.csv/xlsx